shaunpc/WSL-Setup/setup.md

 ---

 ## From new UBUNTU terminal
-As part of install enter a suitable username and password, then when presented with prompt, clone this WSL-Setup repo, and kick off the magic...
+When presented with default Ubuntu prompt, clone this WSL-Setup repo, and kick off the magic...
 ```shell
 $ git clone https://github.com/shaunpc/WSL-Setup.git
 $ source WSL-Setup/get_ready.sh